apollographql/apollo-client/docs/source/caching/cache-interaction.md

 });
 ```

-When the `comments` field modifier function is called, we first use `writeFragment` to store our `newComment` data in the cache.
-After the data is written to the cache, we get back a reference (`newCommentRef`) that points to this data in the cache.
-As a safety check, we then scan the array of existing comment references (`existingCommentRefs`) to make sure the new comment we've added to the cache hasn't already been added to the list of comments.
-If it hasn't, we add the new comment reference to the list of references, returning the full list to be updated in the cache.
+When the `comments` field modifier function is called, it first calls `writeFragment` to store our `newComment` data in the cache.
+The `writeFragment` function returns a reference(`newCommentRef`) that points to the newly cached comment.

+As a safety check, we then scan the array of existing comment references (`existingCommentRefs`) to make sure that our new isn't already in the list.
+If it isn't, we add the new comment reference to the list of references, returning the full list to be stored in the cache.

+### Example: Updating the cache after a mutation

-It's important to note that `writeFragment` will only add data to the cache if an existing `===` object doesn't already exist in the cache.
-This means we can also use `writeFragment` to get a reference to an existing object in the cache.
-This can come in handy when using Apollo Client features like `useMutation` that might have already added the new data we're interested in working with.
+If you call `writeFragment` with data that's identical (`===`) to an existing object in the cache, it returns a reference to the _existing_ object without writing any new data.
+This means we can use `writeFragment` to obtain a reference to an existing object in the cache.
+This can come in handy when using Apollo Client features like [`useMutation`](../data/mutations/), which might have already added data we're interested in working with.

 For example:

 ```js
 const [addComment] = useMutation(ADD_COMMENT, {